 Per the Long Range Science Plan, a mid-range drill (700 m) is desired for use in remote areas such as mountain glaciers in the Arctic.
 In 2017 and early 2018, IDP iterated with community scientists on requirements for such a drill.
 The resulting requirements were finalized in March 2018 for a drill originally referred to as the Foro 700 Drill, as the idea was to utilize the current sonde design of the Foro 1650 and the Foro 400.
-IDP subsequently completed a Conceptual Overview of the system, and a design review was held in August 2019 with members of the science community.
+IDP subsequently completed a Conceptual Overview of the system, and a conceptual design review was held in August 2019 with members of the science community.
 Following the review and in response to reviewer questions, IDP completed an analysis of the quantity of drill fluid and ice core boxes needed.
 IDP also evaluated designing around a smaller diameter sonde such as that of the Badger-Eclipse Drill.
-In early 2020, following further consultation with the science community on reducing the logistical burden of a new design, the IDP Science Requirements were updated in spring 2020 based on an even smaller-diameter core than the Foro Drills or the Badger-Eclipse Drills.
-IDP subsequently updated the Conceptual Overview for the drill, now referred to as the 700 Drill, and held another review with science community representatives in November 2020.
+Following further consultation with the science community on reducing the logistical burden of a new design, the IDP Science Requirements were updated based on an even smaller-diameter core than the Foro Drills or the Badger-Eclipse Drills.
+IDP subsequently updated the Conceptual Overview for the drill, now referred to as the 700 Drill, and held another review with science community representatives in January 2021.
 Following positive feedback from that review, IDP sought and gained NSF approval in March 2021 to move forward with the Detailed Design of the 700 Drill.

-Updated IDP Science Requirements were finalized in spring 2020 and the Conceptual Overview/Design of the system was modified to pursue collection of a 70 mm diameter core.
+The Detailed Design was completed and reviewed in November 2021, and NSF approval to move forward with fabrication of the drill was granted in February 2022.
 The final IDP Science Requirements for the 700 Drill, finalized in January 2021, identify a core diameter of 70 mm, with the drill to be designed in a way that a possible future core barrel with 64 mm diameter would be a minor adaptation.
-The anticipated design will use readily-available small diameter tubing for the sonde and will integrate many of the auxiliary components (e.g. winch, tower, tent) outlined in the original Foro 700 Conceptual Design.
-IDP is currently working on the Detailed Design of the 700 Drill and plans to review the design with community representatives in fall 2021.
+The anticipated design will use readily available small diameter tubing for the sonde and will integrate many of the auxiliary components (e.g. winch, tower, tent) outlined in the original Foro 700 Conceptual Design.